zoepratt/Style-Transfer-GAN/README.md

 **Code:** completed in Jupyter Notebooks and R.

 The majority of the code files in this research are too computationally intense to be run on a local computer, so a remote Linux server was used.
-For ease of code review, I've included a Jupyter Notebook file titled **Model_Reproducible.ipynb** that uses condensed forms of the dataset (only 2 games from the PGN file) to extract the data, train 2 GAN models, and have them play against each other using condensed forms of the data.
+For ease of code review, I've included a Jupyter Notebook file titled **Code_Reproducible.ipynb** that uses condensed forms of the dataset (only 2 games from the PGN file) to extract the data, train 2 GAN models, and have them play against each other using condensed forms of the data.

 To run the code files in full (though not recommended on a local computer), the following order should be used: